compsecdirect/autodyne/README.md

 ## Purpose

-Improve Firmadyne (https://github.com/firmadyne/firmadyne) and make it simpler to extract, emualte firmware for analysis.
+Improve Firmadyne (https://github.com/firmadyne/firmadyne) and make it simpler to extract, emulate firmware for analysis.

 ## Usage